Square Foot Gardening Spacing – How does it work?

 Fortunately we’ve made your job easy!
 Below is our quick and simple overview of knowing exactly how to plant ANY plant using this method.

 On the back of a seed packet you are given instructions.
-They say something like this: “Sow seeds 3" apart in rows 4-18" apart.”
-This is great, except it wastes a ton of space!
-In a raised garden you disregard the 4-18” rows and and just look at the first number.
-In this example, 3”.
-By ignoring the row spacing, you can grow a lot more in a smaller space!
+They say something like this: “Sow seeds 3″ apart in rows 12-18″ wide.”
+The row spacing is meant to give you walking room for ease of access to plants.
+This is great for large gardens, but wastes a ton of space in a raised garden bed!
+Since you’re growing in a raised bed, everything can be reached at arm’s length – meaning you don’t need the rows to walk down!
+So, disregard the rows instruction and just look at the first number.
+In this example, 3”seed spacing.

 Take our Garden Grid™ watering system for example.
-One of the benefits of it, is that it divides your raised garden into equal planting sections.
-With the Garden Grid™ you have roughly a square foot area to work with.
-If a seed requires you to plant every 3” then you plant 16 seeds per square!
+One of the benefits of it, is that it divides your raised garden into equally sized, square planting sections that are roughly 1 square foot in size.
+If a seed need to be spaced apart every 3”, then in a square foot you can plant 4 rows across and 4 rows down.

 3in. seed spacing